Contracture

-In pathology, a contracture is a permanent shortening of a muscle or joint.
+In pathology, a contracture is a shortening of muscles, tendons, skin, and nearby soft tissues that causes the joints to shorten and become very stiff, preventing normal movement.
+A contracture is usually permanent, but less commonly can be temporary (such as in McArdle disease), or resolve over time but reoccur later in life (such as in Bethlem myopathy 1).

 It is usually in response to prolonged hypertonic spasticity in a concentrated muscle area, such as is seen in the tightest muscles of people with conditions like spastic cerebral palsy, but can also be due to the congenital abnormal development of muscles and connective tissue in the womb.

-Contractures develop when normally elastic tissues such as muscles or tendons are replaced by inelastic tissues (fibrosis).
+Contractures develop usually when normally elastic tissues such as muscles or tendons are replaced by inelastic tissues (fibrosis).
 This results in the shortening and hardening of these tissues, ultimately causing rigidity, joint deformities and a total loss of movement around the joint.

 Most of the physical therapy, occupational therapy and other exercise regimens targeted towards people with spasticity focuses on trying to prevent contractures from happening in the first place.
-However, research on sustained traction of connective tissue in approaches such as adaptive yoga has demonstrated that contracture can be reduced, at the same time that tendency toward spasticity is addressed.
+However, research on sustained traction of connective tissue in approaches such as adaptive yoga has demonstrated that contracture can be reduced at the same time that tendency toward spasticity is addressed.

+Causes of muscle contracture

+Contractures can have a variety of causes other than spasticity.
+In regards to muscle, these include (but not limited to):